slai/blog/README.md

 ## Development

-1. Download and extract https://github.com/gohugoio/hugo/releases into `hugo/`
+1. Download and extract [Hugo v0.69.2](https://github.com/gohugoio/hugo/releases/tag/v0.69.2) into `hugo/`.
+Newer versions may work, or may be incompatible with the theme

 2. `git submodule update --init --recursive` to download the theme and publish repositories